Significant Evidence of an AGN Contribution in GHZ2 at z = 12.34: Discussion

 \subsection{Testing Black Hole Seeding}

-If the AGN interpretation for GHZ2 turns out to be correct, this would imply the earliest supermassive black hole (SMBH) observed to date.
-Indeed, such a high redshift of SMBH formation would provide an opportunity to push theoretical models of black hole seeding and growth to their limits \citep{Smith_Bromm_2019, Woods_2019, Inayoshi_2020}.
+If the AGN interpretation is correct, GHZ2 would host the earliest supermassive black hole (SMBH) observed to date.
+Such early SMBH formation would provide an opportunity to push theoretical models of black hole seeding and growth to their limits \citep{Smith_Bromm_2019, Woods_2019, Inayoshi_2020}.
 In general, to promote the accelerated emergence of SMBHs, one can consider heavy initial seed masses, earlier redshifts of formation, or more efficient growth through super-Eddington accretion.
 It is also conceivable that a combination of all these effects may be required to understand the black hole growth in GHZ2.

 One leading scenario invokes high-mass seed black holes, with initial masses of $\sim 10^{4-6}$\,M$_{\odot}$, as opposed to `light seed' stellar remnants with $\lesssim$~100~M$_{\odot}$.
 Such `heavy' seeds could form via the direct collapse of a massive pristine gas cloud, where vigorous fragmentation into a Population~III star cluster is suppressed by keeping the gas temperature close to the (hydrogen) atomic cooling threshold \citep[e.g.,][]{Bromm_2003, Begelman_2006,Lodato_2006}.
 These direct-collapse black hole (DCBH) models, however, require conditions that may be quite rare, such as the presence of strong soft (Lyman-Werner) UV fluxes \citep[e.g.,][]{Habouzit_2016, Bhowmick_2024}.
 Other pathways which can form heavy seeds may also be in play, involving dynamical processes in dense star clusters, such as the merging of stars or their BH remnants \citep[e.g.,][]{Reinoso_2023,Kritos_2024}.